Haydn7/code-assignments-public/Solution and workflow.md

 * Write test scripts to compare the output of the torch autograd with manually calculated values.
 * Write a helper class to calculate and cache autograd gradients of each layer.
 * Backprop of linear layers straightforward using einops.

+### Uses of AI
+* How to override torch.Tensors created with having required gradients

+## Problem 3: Evaluating the Neural Network Output Bounds
+### Thought process
+* I think the question is asking for the linear projection with bias of two arrays, then concatenated along the last axis.
+* This can be done with a single einsum.
+* Think I am missing something from the description as the solution seems simple, will check with AI.
+* To save time, I will not write a unit test script for this.
+* The description of IntervalBoundsPropagation.propagate_bounds weight shape is not consitent with the weights of the SimpleNeuralNetwork weights, which are created using torch.empty(hidden_sizes[0], input_dim)

+### Uses of AI
+* How to override torch.Tensors created with having required gradients